Azure/azure-iot-sdk-node/device/samples/readme.md

 **3) Set the DEVICE_CONNECTION_STRING environment variable**

-* From a shell or Node.js command prompt, navigate to the folder where you placed the sample files.
+* From the command command prompt, navigate to the folder where you placed the sample files.
 * Set the `DEVICE_CONNECTION_STRING` environment variable:

-*in bash*
 ```bash
 export DEVICE_CONNECTION_STRING="<YourIoTHubConnectionString>"
 ```